peterkitonga/ktrada/README.md

 - [x] Add database seeders for initial data to be stored
 - [x] Add dependency injection for the backend services & repositories
 - [x] Add paginated response for the stock prices
-- [ ] Add API endpoints for fetching the stock prices
+- [x] Add API endpoints for fetching the stock prices
+- [ ] Add & configure linting in the frontend
+- [ ] Add typefaces & icons for the frontend
+- [ ] Add component library
+- [ ] Add routing for the frontend application

 ## Authors